ridwantahir/haranna.github.io/docs/codecourse/md-basics.md

 ## What is markdown
 - Markdown is a lightweight markup language for creating formatted text using a plain-text editor.
-- Is widely for documentation in software projects
+- Is widely used for documentation in software projects
-- Is rendered to html by markdown applications and displayed in browsers, for example
+- Rendered to html by markdown applications and displayed in browsers, for example
 - Easy syntax
 - Markdown file extension is `.md`
 ## Example md documents